nicolabs/nicolabs.net/_posts/2019-04-27-My-favorite-tools-I-want-to-tell-the-world.md

 ![Twidere logo](/assets/blog/3rdparty/logos/twidere.512x512.png){:height="128px"}

 [Twidere](https://github.com/TwidereProject/Twidere-Android) is definitely the only one, perfect, **Twitter** Android client for me (and I've been searching a lot).
 It's open source.
-It handles every single feature I need.
+It handles every single feature I need (disclaimer : I'm only a casual Twitter user).

 I've been using it for years...
 And since it happens to be very good also at **Mastodon** I do continue to use it every day.